lunatech-labs/lunatech-beginner-quarkus-course-v2/code/exercise_015_React_form/README.md

 - In `Product.ts` add a `productSchema: ZodType<ProductRequest>`.
 - Implement it using `z.object` ([see the doc](https://zod.dev/)).
+  - Add Attributes: `name`, must be a non-empty string, and `price`, must be a positive number.
 - Pass it to the `useForm` (using option `resolver: zodResolver(productSchema)`)

 ### Some cleaning